1. Vacays with the fam

 In 2013, Jeff Bezos bought the legendary newspaper The Washington Post for $250 million.
-In the deal, he also acquired a Spanish-language paper and several smaller national and local papers.
+In the deal, he also acquired the Spanish-language paper El Tiempo and several smaller national and local papers.

-Bezos said he was attracted to The Post because he admired its journalistic style and standards.
+Bezos said he was attracted to the Post because he admired its journalistic style and standards.
 He vowed to continue the newspaper’s history of independent journalism.

 The paper has had a rebirth under the Amazon founder.
-It has expanded its online presence, won major awards, beaten the competition to major scoops — and drawn angry tweets from the White House.
+It has expanded its online presence, won major awards, beaten the competition to major scoops — and drawn angry tweets from a former resident of the White House.

 11. A private jet